elements-x/create-webpage/README.md

 ## How It Works
 1. Read your package.json and README.md
 2. Get output directory from user
-3. Generate a static web app into the directory
+3. Generate a static web app into the output directory(default `docs`)